 In order to qualify for a Direct PLUS Loan as a parent of a dependent undergrad, they will have to go through a credit check and must not have a problematic credit history.
 If parents request a deferment, they don’t necessarily have to start repaying their loans until six months after their child graduates or drops below part-time enrollment.

 💡 Quick Tip: Parents and sponsors with strong credit and income may find much lower rates on no-fee private parent student loans than federal parent PLUS loans.
 Federal PLUS loans also come with an origination fee.

 Adding Private Student Loans

-A higher education is an investment in your future.
-And just because you didn’t get enough financial aid doesn’t mean you can’t afford to attend college.
-By applying for scholarships, taking on part-time jobs, applying for loans, and looking into refinancing after college, you can find a responsible path to achieving your dreams.
+Just because you didn’t get enough financial aid doesn’t mean you can’t afford to attend college.
+By applying for grants and scholarships, taking on a part-time job, appealing your aid award, and applying for loans, you may be able to find a path to achieving your dreams.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.